About Us

 • Provide additional opportunities for groundwater recharge where feasible.

-Comprised of 1,036,000 acres located in the valley floor and foothills lands in the Southwest part of the Sacramento Valley in Colusa/Glenn/Yolo Counties, except for wildlife areas, practically all is farmland.
+The Colusa Basin is comprised of 1,036,000 acres located in the valley floor and foothills lands in the Southwest part of the Sacramento Valley in Colusa/Glenn/Yolo Counties, except for wildlife areas, practically all is farmland.